FMTDev/FMT.Releases/README.md

 This tool enables you to modify game assets, graphics, font, text and tweak gameplay mechanics to generate mod files to use within the in-built mod manager.
 It supports the deployments to multiple platforms including PC (with Registry Support for game detection), Playstation 4 and Nintento Switch.

 Don't forget to star Frostbite Modding Tool on GitHub.
-Stay updated with the latest releases and enhancements by following the repository and [join the Discord server](https://discord.gg/zAUc6eHVS3).
+Stay updated with the latest releases and enhancements by following the repository and [join the Discord server](https://discord.gg/TmdjJFEGgr).

-## Releases and Pre-Releases
-Want bleeding edge tooling?
-Check out the [Releases](https://github.com/FMTDev/FMT.Releases/releases) link to find all releases available including Pre-Releases (Beta).

 ## Credits
 - EA Sports & DICE - Without their engine and suite of games, this tool and the addiction to modding them wouldnt exist.
 Many thanks to all those who develop it and Frostbite!
 - [@CadeEvs / Frosty Toolsuite](https://github.com/CadeEvs/FrostyToolsuite) development team.
 As of September 2022, Frosty Toolsuite is open source on [GitHub](https://github.com/CadeEvs/FrostyToolsuite) but seems to be unmaintained?
 I would recommend that tool for most older Frostbite games.
 - [FIFA Editor Tool](https://www.fifaeditortool.com/) development team.
-This tool adds support to compile to FIFA Mod Manager *.fifamod files.
+This tool **unofficially** adds support to compile to FIFA Mod Manager *.fifamod files.
 - [DirectXTexNet](https://github.com/deng0/DirectXTexNet) - Used library and rewrote parts for latest Chunk File Collection texture import [LICENSE](https://raw.githubusercontent.com/deng0/DirectXTexNet/master/LICENSE)
 - [CSharpImageLibrary](https://github.com/KFreon/CSharpImageLibrary) - Exceptionally helpful in creating a library for importing/exporting in game images & textures